WDMK

-WDMK (105.9 FM, "105.9 Kiss-FM") is a commercial FM radio station in Detroit, Michigan.
+WDMK (105.9 FM, "105.9 Kiss-FM") is a commercial radio station licensed to Detroit, Michigan, United States.
 Owned by Beasley Broadcast Group, it broadcasts an urban adult contemporary format.
 The studios and offices are on Radio Plaza in Ferndale.

-The station broadcasts from a tower at 725 feet in height above average terrain (HAAT) with an effective radiated power (ERP) of 20,000 watts.
 The station's transmitter is on Greenfield Road south of 10 Mile Road in the Detroit suburb of Oak Park.
-WDMK broadcasts using HD Radio technology.
-Its HD-2 digital subchannel carries an urban gospel format known as "The Detroit Praise Network."
-That subchannel feeds two FM translators: 98.3 W252BX and 99.9 W260CB in Detroit.
+WDMK broadcasts in HD Radio: the HD-2 digital subchannel has an urban gospel format known as "The Detroit Praise Network" which is relayed over two FM translators: W252BX (98.3 FM) and W260CB (99.9 FM), both in Detroit.